suryateja010/openshift-may-2024/Day1/README.md

 ![Docker High Level Architecture](DockerHighLevelArchitecture.png)

 ## What is Container Orchestration Platform ?
-- container though can be managed manually
+- containers, can be managed manually or via Orchestration Platforms
   - creating a container
   - starting a container
   - stop/restart containers
   - kill/abort containers
   - delete container
-- in real world no one manage container manually, hence we a software platform that can manage containerized application workloads
+- in real world no one manages container manually, hence we a software platform that can manage containerized application workloads
-- which is called Container Orchestration Platform
+- which is called Container Orchestration Platforms
 - Examples
   - Docker Swarm
   - Google Kubernetes
   - Red Hat OpenShift
 - the application that needs to be deployed into Container Orchestration Platforms has to be first of all containerized
 - What are the benefits of using a Container Orchestration Platforms?
-  - they offer in-built monitoring features to check the health of your application and repair it if found faulty
+  - they offer in-built monitoring features to check the health of your application and repairs it your application is found faulty
-  - they also monitoring features to check the readiness and liviness of your application, if required it repairs
+  - they also support monitoring features to check the readiness and liviness of your application, if required it repairs
   - provides an environment where you application can be made Highly available (HA)
   - When the user traffic to your containerized application increases, container orchestration platform can automatically scale it up i.e more instances of your application to handle heavy traffic
   - when the user traffic to your contianerized application decreases, container orchestration platform can automatically scale it down,.ie remove extra application instances which are idle
   - supports rolling update
-    - is used to ugrage/downgrade your application from one version to other version without any down time
+    - is used to upgrade/downgrade your application from one version to other version without any down time
-  - supports many different to expose your application via Service ( service discovery )
+  - supports many different types of services to expose your application via Service abstraction ( service discovery )
     - internal services
     - external services
-- supports inbuilt load balancing
+- supports in-built load balancing
 Examples
 1. Docker Swarm
 2. Google Kubernetes